A Monte Carlo-based framework enhances the discovery and interpretation of regulatory sequence motifs

 In Archaea, two general transcription factors are thought to be necessary and sufficient for initiating basal transcription, homologs to eukaryotic (1) TFIIb (referred to in archaea as TFBs) and (2) TATA-binding proteins (TBPs).
 These general transcription factors are present in multiple copies in several archaea.
 For example, the genome of the archaeon Halobacterium sp.
 NRC-1 encodes 6 different TBP proteins and 7 different TFB proteins.
 With 6 different TBPs (tbpA-F) and 7 different TFBs (tfbA-G), Hb.
 NRC-1 could use up to 42 different TBP-TFB complexes.
 Evidence for at least 7 of these has been observed.
 In the same study, Facciotti et al. observed that the sets of genes bound by each of the TFB homologs in Hb.
 NRC-1 appear to be partially overlapping while still including distinct functional groupings).

 We hypothesized that given the overlap in promoter binding sites for many TFB assayed in, a binding motif common to all TFBs must be present and likely include a signature similar to the TFIIB binding element (BRE) described earlier[45, 46].
 We also proposed that direct protein-DNA interaction could play a role in discriminating between these different types of TFB binding sites.
 However, previous efforts to simply identify a TFB motif from ChIP-chip data using the MEME suite had been unsuccessful.
 Testing this hypothesis requires (1) that there are subtle differences in the binding sites between these different TFB proteins, (2) an experimental protocol exists that could confidently reduce the search space for motif finding algorithms, and (3) a sensitive tool for detecting and classifying these differences can be applied.
 We investigated our binding hypothesis by using a new ChIP-seq protocol for Hb.
 NRC-1 that provides greater spatial resolution than the previously adopted ChIP-chip and MotifCatcher to help discover a general TFB motif, and if possible, distinguish subtle differences between the TfbB, TfbD, and TfbG binding sites.

 Three separate ChIP-seq experiments were conducted as in Wilbanks et al. for three strains of Hb.
 NRC-1, each encoding a chromosomally tagged copy of TfbB, TfbD or TfbG.
 Binding peaks were identified with the publicly available software package SPP (sequence data available for download, NCBI accession number SRA048305.1).
 A comparison of peak lists generated for each ChIP-seq experiment revealed that among the putative binding sites, some were accessible to only one, some to any two, and some to all three of these TFB proteins.
-Using these criteria, we constructed 7 non-intersecting ChIP-seq peak lists, detailing the genomic locations of putative binding sites accessible to one, two, or all three TFB proteins (Figure
+Using these criteria, we constructed 7 non-intersecting ChIP-seq peak lists, detailing the genomic locations of putative binding sites accessible to one, two, or all three TFB proteins (Figure 6).

 For each of the 7 TFB-binding ChIP-seq peak lists, five groups of data sets of sequences were constructed: (1) 60-bp, (2) 100-bp, and (3) 200-bp stretches of sequence centered about the genomic location of each peak center, and (4) 60-bp stretches of sequence centered around a site displaced 60 nt upstream of the center of each ChIP-seq peak.
 We randomly shuffled the members of the 7 TFB-binding ChIP-seq peak lists into 7 new groups, and extracted 60-bp stretches of sequence centered about the genomic location of each peak center (5).
 In addition to these five groups, we created a final data set containing 126 random 60-bp stretches of sequence taken from around the Hb.
 NRC-1 genome.

 Each data set was subjected to a MEME ZOOPS search, an iterative MEME/MAST MC search, a Gibbs recursive sampler search, and an iterative Gibbs sampler/MAST MC search.
 In selecting these four motif-finding strategies, we were able to compare the performance of two basic motif finders (the MEME Suite and recursive Gibbs sampler), with the performance of the MC iterative search extension of that finder.
 A particular statistically overrepresented sequence motif was repeatedly discovered from many of the Gibbs recursive sampler and MotifCatcher analyses (Additional file2).
 In a few cases, a version of this motif was reported which included fewer than 5% of the input sequence entries, which we evaluated for performance statistics as a “half-discovery”.
 It was not always possible to discover the motif using a reasonably small number of seeds (100), however application of the MC iterative search program to an “ideal” seed (one built out of sequence entries known from other analyses to contain a version of the motif) could often yield re-discovery of the motif.
 Comparative statistics (Table 2) revealed that the MotifCatcher iterative search framework applied to both the MEME suite and Gibbs recursive sampler offered improved performance versus the motif finder by itself (the improvement was especially profound when MotifCatcher was applied to the MEME suite).
 If a much larger number of runs were carried out, one would expect the MotifCatcher program to randomly create an ideal or near-ideal seed, so the motif might now be discovered from data sets where 100 runs was insufficient for motif discovery.

 A multiple alignment of sequence entries from each individual data set was constructed which revealed differentially emphasized elements in the putative BRE component (Figure 8).
 The variation among conserved sequence elements within the BRE invites several hypotheses regarding DNA-sequence specificity for binding one or more of the tested TFB proteins: Sites that could bind TfbG (TfbG, TfbBG, TfbDG, and TfbBDG) all contain a pronounced ‘AA’ 4bp upstream of the TATA box.
 Sites that do not bind TfbG do not show this pronounced ‘AA’.
 A ‘CG’ pattern located 7 bp upstream of the TATA box is most pronounced in sites that can bind both TfbB and TfbD (TfbBD and TfbBDG), intermediately pronounced in sites that bind either TfbB or TfbD but not both (TfbB, TfbD, TfbBG, TfbDG) and significantly less pronounced in sites that cannot bind either TfbB or TfbD (TfbG).
 A sequence analysis of all TFB proteins in Hb.
 NRC-1 demonstrated that the TFBs naturally segregated into four distinct groups, one of which contained both TfbB and TfbD, another contained TfbG.
 The variation among the protein structures might be recapitulated in variation among the protein-DNA binding sites.

 The MotifCatcher algorithm frames an existing pattern detection tool (motif finder) in a Monte Carlo simulation framework, and organizes significant candidate output motifs produced by that tool into a branching diagram that may be further processed.
 It is not in itself a motif-finder, but rather a generic strategy to extend the sensitivity and utility of existing motif-finders.
 Here, we demonstrated that application of two motif-finders supplemented with our MotifCatcher extension algorithm resulted in an increase in performance compared to the motif finder alone (LexA binding in E. Coli and TFB binding in Hb.
 NRC-1).
 We demonstrated this result using two widely used motif finders that rely on different motif-finding strategies (the MEME Suite and recursive Gibbs sampler).